ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Security Considerations

-The ipcrypt constructions focus solely on confidentiality and do not provide integrity.
-This means that IP addresses in an ordered sequence can be partially removed, duplicated, reordered, or blindly altered by an active adversary.
-Applications that require sequences of encrypted IP addresses that cannot be modified must apply an authentication scheme over the entire sequence, such as an HMAC construction, a keyed hash function, or a public key signature.
-This is outside the scope of this specification, but implementers should be aware that additional authentication mechanisms are required if protection against active adversaries is needed.
+The methods specified in this document provide strong confidentiality guarantees but explicitly do not provide integrity protection.
+Understanding this distinction is critical for secure deployment:

+**What these methods protect against:**

+- Unauthorized parties learning the original IP addresses (without the key)
+- Statistical analysis revealing patterns in network traffic (non-deterministic modes)
+- Brute-force attacks on the address space (128-bit security level)

+**What these methods do NOT protect against:**

+- Active attackers modifying, reordering, or removing encrypted addresses
+- Authorized key holders decrypting addresses (by design)
+- Traffic analysis based on volume and timing (metadata)

+Applications requiring integrity protection must additionally employ authentication mechanisms such as HMAC, authenticated encryption modes, or digital signatures over the encrypted data.
+While outside this specification's scope, implementers should carefully evaluate whether their threat model requires such additional protections.

 ## Deterministic Mode Security